Myrmecia (ant): Diet

 Despite their ferocity, adults are nectarivores, consuming honeydew (a sweet, sticky liquid found on leaves, deposited from various insects), nectar, and other sweet substances.
 The larvae, however, are carnivorous.
 After they reach a certain size, they are fed insects that foragers capture and kill.
 The workers also regurgitate food for other ants to consume.
 Young ants are rarely fed food regurgitated by adults.
-Adult workers prey on a variety of insects and arthropods, such as beetles, caterpillars, earwigs, Ithone fusca moths, Perga saw flies, and spiders.
+Adult workers prey on a variety of insects and arthropods, such as beetles, caterpillars, earwigs, Ithone fusca, Perga sawflies, and spiders.
 Other prey include invertebrates such as bees, cockroaches, crickets, wasps and other ants; in particular, workers prey on Orthocrema ants (a subgenus of Crematogaster) and Camponotus, although this is risky since these ants are able to call for help through chemical signals.
 Slaters, earthworms, scale insects, frogs, lizards, grass seeds, possum feces and kangaroo feces are also collected as food.
 Flies such as the housefly and blowfly are consumed.
 Some species, such as M. pilosula, will only attack small fly species and ignore larger ones.
 Nests of the social spider Delena cancerides are often invaded by M. pyriformis ants, and nests once housing these spiders are filled with debris such as twigs and leaves by the workers, rendering them useless.
 These "scorched earth" tactics prevent the spiders competing with the ants.
 M. gulosa attacks Christmas beetles, but workers later bury them.

 Myrmecia is one of the very few genera where the workers lay trophic eggs, or infertile eggs laid as food for viable offspring.
 Workers laying trophic eggs have only been reported in two species; these species are M. forceps and M. gulosa.
 Depending on the species, colonies specialise in trophallaxis; queens and larvae eat eggs that are laid by worker individuals, but the workers do not feed on eggs.
 Neither adults nor larvae consume food during winter, but cannibalism among larvae is known to occur throughout the year.
 The larvae only cannibalise each other; this is most likely to happen when no dead insects are available.